What is Screencastify and How Does it Work?

 Use drawings and annotations in videos with Screencastify

 Screencastify allows you to draw on the screen to better clarify what you're talking about, such as within a browser tab.
-For example, you might have a map up and want to show a section or a route, which you can do using a virtual pen.
+For example, you might have a map displayed and want to show a section or a route, which you can do using a virtual pen.

 An option allows you to highlight your cursor, adding a bright circle around the icon.
 This can help students better see what you're drawing attention to as you move the cursor around the screen.
 It's a bit like a laser pointer on a real-world blackboard.